russruas09/EthAssessment/README.md

         }
     }
 }

-Contract Details

-The contract consists of the following components:

 Public Variables

-tokenName (string): Represents the name of the token.
-In this case, it is set to "RUSSRUSS". tokenAbbrv (string): Represents the abbreviated symbol of the token.
-In this case, it is set to "RUSS". totalsupply (uint): Represents the total supply of tokens.
+The following public variables are defined in the contract:

+tokenName: A string representing the name of the token (e.g., "RUSSRUSS").
+tokenAbbrv: A string representing the abbreviated name of the token (e.g., "RUSS").
+totalSupply: An unsigned integer representing the total supply of the token.
 Initially set to 0.

-Mapping Variable
+Mapping

-balances (mapping): This mapping associates Ethereum addresses with their respective token balances.
-It allows users to query the balance of a specific address using the balances[_address] syntax.
+The contract uses a mapping variable named balances to keep track of token balances for each address.
+The mapping maps an address to an unsigned integer representing the balance of tokens owned by that address.

 Mint Function

-The mint function is used to create new tokens and assign them to a specified address.
-It takes two parameters:
-_address (address): The address to which the newly created tokens will be assigned.
-_value (uint): The number of tokens to be created and assigned Inside the mint function, the total supply is increased by the _value amount, and the _value tokens are added to the balance of the _address.
+The mint function allows the creation of new tokens and assigns them to a specified address.
+It takes two parameters: _address (the recipient address) and _value (the amount of tokens to be minted).
+The function increases the total supply of tokens by the specified value and adds the minted tokens to the balance of the specified address.

 Burn Function

-The burn function is used to remove tokens from a specified address.
-It takes two parameters:
-_address (address): The address from which tokens will be burned.
-_value (uint): The number of tokens to be burned.
-Inside the burn function, it first checks if the balance of the _address is greater than or equal to the _value.
-If it is, the total supply is decreased by the _value amount, and the _value tokens are subtracted from the balance of the _address.
+The burn function allows the destruction of tokens owned by a specified address.
+It takes two parameters: _address (the address owning the tokens) and _value (the amount of tokens to be burned).
+The function checks if the balance of the specified address is greater than or equal to the value to be burned.
+If so, it decreases the total supply by the specified value and reduces the balance of the specified address by the burned tokens.

-Usage

-Deploy the MyToken contract using a Solidity compiler that works with the Ethereum network.
-You can talk to the contract after it has been deployed by calling the mint and burn functions.
-Call the mint function, indicate the address to which the tokens should be assigned, and the required quantity of tokens to be created.
-To remove tokens, call the burn function and provide the address and number of tokens that should be burned.
+License
+This contract is released under the MIT License.